 9. Quickly bring a customer service agent up to speed

-If you’re a solo proprietor or small business, it may be necessary to bring someone in from time to time to handle customer calls.
+If you’re operate as a solo entrepreneur or run a small business, it may be necessary to bring someone in from time to time to handle customer calls.

-Maybe you want to completely disconnect from business while on vacation.
-Or you’re too busy with work to handle customer calls effectively.
-Even big businesses need to add more contact center agents at times.Sharing call recordings with new or temp workers helps bring them up to speed fast on your customers’ needs and frequently asked questions and how to handle them.
+Maybe you want to completely disconnect from business while on vacation, or you’re too busy to handle customer calls effectively.
+These situations happen all the time.Sharing call recordings with new or temp workers helps bring them up to speed quickly on your customers’ needs and frequently asked questions, as well as how to handle them.
 Showing is always better than telling.